10 Common Wedding Photography Styles For You To Choose From

 10 Common Wedding Photo Styles

-A traditional or classical wedding photo style, while the most common in the past, is not as attractive to many couples today.
+A traditional wedding photography style, while the most common in the past, is not as attractive to many couples today.

 These photos can be timeless, don’t get us wrong, but the formality is less fitting of modern times.

-So, what can you expect from traditional wedding photography?
+So, what can you expect from traditional wedding photography style?
 Picture images that are deliberate and posed and focus on what some might see as the notable moments of a wedding day, from the walk down the aisle to the cutting of the cake.

 However, what traditional photographers tend to miss are the candid moments.
 Those stolen kisses and glances, or the inside jokes shared among the wedding party — to us, these are the photos that really stand the test of time and tell the story of the day.